+- two of the most important data mining methodologies used in marketing

 - use customer-purchase transaction data to

 - track buying behavior

 - create strategic business initiatives.

 - divide customers into segments based on "shareholder value" variables:

 - customer profitability,

 - measure of risk,

 - measure of the lifetime value of a customer,

 - retention probability.